 So, what is Making Tax Digital?
 While the government’s digital tax initiative isn’t new, but there are a few deadlines coming up that small businesses need to know about.

 This includes the latest government decision to delay Making Tax Digital for income tax until 2026.

 Meanwhile, VAT-registered businesses are no longer able to use their existing VAT account to send returns, and must be signed up to Making Tax Digital.
 And eventually all businesses and the self-employed will need to be completely paperless.

 Here’s what you need to know – from HMRC’s Making Tax Digital guidance to what software you should use to comply.

-HMRC's Making Tax Digital plans involve getting small businesses and the self-employed to complete digital tax records and returns, with the eventual aim of going completely paperless.
+Making Tax Digital (MTD) is a government initiative to get small businesses and the self-employed to complete digital tax records and returns.

 HMRC already introduced the personal tax account in 2015, which is a digital tax account that aims to make it easier for people to manage their tax affairs.